 - Hauptwerk Advanced Upgrade.

-Hauptwerk Advanced is needed when you want an unlimited polyphony, multi-channel (especially needed for surround) and the wind model.
+Hauptwerk Advanced is needed when you want an unlimited polyphony, multi-stereo-channel (especially needed for surround) and the wind model.

 Read more about the differences between Hauptwerk Basic and Advanced

 You want always more; with Hauptwerk Advanced and a bigger budget are also the big/expensive samplesets accessible.
 For example: Trost, Caen Surround, Rieti, Rotterdam, Utrecht or Sauer.

 A touch screen is, in my opinion, the most flexible and handy method for registration.

 Read more about Touch screens